suisei-cn/actions-download-file/README.md

     auto-match: true
 ```

-Finding the first `[]()` format URL from a comment event is also okay, which is the primary aim of this action:
+Finding the first `[]()` format URL from a comment event is also working, which is the primary aim of this action:

 ``` yaml
 - uses: suisei-cn/actions-download-file@v1